Cabbage Potato Soup Recipe

-A simple Cabbage Potato Soup recipe made with just a handful of humble ingredients, done just right they will make you go back for seconds.
+A simple Cabbage Potato Soup recipe made with just a handful of humble ingredients, done just right it will surely make you go back for seconds.
 Not to worry though as cabbage is one of the lowest-calorie foods on the planet.
-Naturally creamy, hearty and healthy, this is minimalism at its finest!
+Naturally creamy, hearty and healthy this is minimalism at its finest!

-I started with a large diced onion (though you could use a leek), and finely shredded green cabbage that I caramelize together in my largest pot until completely wilted and golden around the edges.
+I started with a large diced onion (although you could certainly use a leek), and finely shredded green cabbage that I caramelize together in my largest pot until completely wilted and nicely golden round the edges.

 A little patience is needed to concentrated the flavors of such rustic basic ingredients before simmering them away with caraway, fresh dill, thyme and tiny dice of golden potatoes.

-Serve with lots of fresh chopped chives, and If you are fond of smoky tempeh as much as we are then remember to pan sear a few strips in a cast iron skillet just before serving.
+Serve with lots of fresh chopped onion chives or dill, and if you are as fond of smoky tempeh as we are then remember to pan sear a few strips in a cast iron skillet just before serving.
 A great source of protein, adds a nice crunch with salty and smoky flavors.
+A great make ahead recipe that tastes even better the next day once all the flavors have had a chance to marry in the fridge.